ali-akhound/FormGenerator/README.md

     * The `type` field corresponds to the `InputType` enum (text, email, number, dropdown, checkbox, date, time, radio).
 * **Data Types:**
     * Number fields expect integer values.
-    * Date and Time fields expect standard date and time formats.
 * **MudBlazor:**
     * The project relies on the MudBlazor library for UI components.
 Ensure MudBlazor is properly installed and configured.
 * **Component Inheritance:**
     * All custom form field components inherit from a base component.
 This base component is assumed to provide common functionalities.
 * **Error Handling:**
     * Basic error handling is implemented for JSON deserialization.
 More robust error handling may be required for production environments.
-* **Value Storage:**
-    * The FormField class contains a Value property of type object.
-This property is used to store the value of the field.
-It is the responsiblity of the implementation to cast this object to the correct type.

 ## Getting Started